ajkim19/m1-1024-code-solutions/typescript-promises/typescript-promises-quiz-notes.md

 - What is the Event Queue model of Promises?

+  - It's a model that describes how Promises interact with the Event Loop and the Microtask Queue.

 - What are the three states a Promise can be in?

+  - Pending: The initial state; the promise is neither resolved nor rejected.
+  - Fulfilled: The promise has been resolved, and the corresponding then handlers will be called.
+  - Rejected: The promise has been rejected, and the catch handlers will be invoked.

 - How do you handle the fulfillment of a Promise?

+  - .then()

 - How do you handle the rejection of a Promise?
+  - .catch()

 ## Notes